tangentsoft/libtabula/README.md

 Unsupported Compliers
 ----

 If you're on Windows but want to use some other compiler besides Visual C++ or GCC, you are currently on your own.
 There have been past efforts to port libtabula to other Windows compilers, but for one reason or another, all of these ports have died.

 On Unixy systems, GCC and Clang work best.
 "Native" compilers and third-party compilers may work, but you're on your own to get it working.

 We have nothing in particular against these unsupported systems.
-We just lack the time and resources to support everything ourselves.
+We just lack the time and interest to support everything ourselves.
 If you are sufficiently motivated to get libtabula working on one of these alternate systems, see [the HACKERS file](HACKERS.md) first for guidance.
 If you follow the advice in that file, your patch will be more likely to be accepted.

 If You Want to Hack on libtabula...